 And Koh Tao, my personal favorite, is the mellow diver island.
-You can hang here for days on end getting your dive certificate or just relaxing in a hammock.
+You can hang out here for days on end getting your dive certificate or just relaxing in a hammock.
 Or both.

-Four wheeling around is also quite fun as some of the more off the path roads are a bit rocky and are tough for motorbikes.
+Four wheeling around is also quite fun as some of the more off-the-path roads are a bit rocky and are tough for motorbikes.
 Snorkeling/diving all day, chilling at night.
 The island has certainly got way busier over the years and has even earned a bad rap due to some suspicious deaths but many still find themselves drawn to this spot.

 Backpacking Northern Thailand

 Have I told you about my adventures getting lost in Pai?
 Sometimes overlooked for obvious reasons (hello?
 Gorgeous beaches to the south anyone?), but even though it is not a fabulous cliff-lined beach, Pai is worth the trip north and it’s a great backpacking Thailand experience for its hippy laid back vibes, waterfalls, and hammock sprinkled valleys.

 From Pai, or on the way to Pai, travel the Mai Hong Son Loop that will basically allow you to see all the variety of Northern Thailand, through Mai Hong Son proper and, of course, to the cosmopolis of the north, Chiang Mai.